rehierl/node-tree-outliner/1-1-1-graph-theory/1-1-semantics.md

 * superset-of vs. subset-of
 * subsequent-to vs. presequent-to

-Note that, if the converse of a graph needs to be created in the context of this discussion, then the converse is expected to have converse semantics.
+Note that, if the converse of a graph needs to be created in the context of this discussion, then the converse graph is expected to have converse semantics.
 That is, in the context of the following discussion, a converse graph includes flipped edges and flipped semantics.